facebook/docusaurus/.github/ISSUE_TEMPLATE.md

   If you answered "No":

-    We use GitHub Issues exclusively for tracking bugs in Docusaurus.
+    We use GitHub Issues exclusively for tracking bugs and feature requests in Docusaurus.
 If you're looking for help, the Docusaurus Twitter account, @docusaurus, can be used for help.

   Now scroll below!